IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 `int znsq_destroy(const char *dsname);`

 #### Destroy EzNoSQL Database
-Destroys a EzNoSQL primary and/or secondary index databases previously created with the name specified in parameter *dsname*.
+Destroys an EzNoSQL primary and/or secondary index databases previously created with the name specified in parameter *dsname*.
 A znsq_close must be issued for all previous opens whether issued via EzNoSQL or other API's sharing the database.
 ​
 #### Parameters
 `dsname`